-Nursing union plans new strikes next month, with twice as many walking out
+Nursing union warns of more strikes next month with twice as many walking out

 Mr Francis and the Patient Association’s chief executive, Rachel Power, described the current stress on the NHS and excess death levels as “Mid Staffs playing out on a national level, if not worse” in a letter to the health secretary sent last week.

+The strikes are heaping extra pressure on a health service already in crisis, having to deal with backlogs caused by the pandemic, patients being forced to wait in queued ambulances and staff shortages caused by record numbers of employees quitting.

-Nurses in Wales are also expected to strike in February following a month without industrial action.
+Nurses in Wales are also expected to strike next month after avoiding industrial action this month.

 Ms Cullen said: “The prime minister gave nursing staff a little optimism that he was beginning to move, but seven days later he appears entirely uninterested in finding a way to stop this.